eddyrodriguezd/booking-system/README.md

 | 010  | InvalidReservationDatesException (Creating reservation extends previous one) | By creating this new reservation, you are extending a previously created reservation           |
 | 011  | InvalidReservationDatesException (Modifying reservation merges previous one) | By modifying this reservation, you are merging a previously created reservation with this one  |

 These exception are returned to user when trying to call the API.
-Some examples will be presented below.
+Some examples are presented below.

 * If a user tries to create a reservation for today's date:
 ![Exception 006](./img/exception_006.PNG)